Shivdutta/ERA2-Session5/README.md

 ## Plotting Loss and Accuracy

-The getTrainingTestPlots function within model.py is employed to generate plots illustrating the training and test losses along with accuracies.
+The display_loss_and_accuracies function within utils.py is employed to generate plots illustrating the training and test losses along with accuracies.
 These visualizations offer insights into the evolution of the model's performance throughout the training process.
 The loss plots demonstrate the reduction in the model's error over time, while the accuracy plots showcase enhancements in the model's performance.

-# ERA2-Session5
+Thank you